 Lump sum = 3 × Annual pension

 If you wish, you can give up part of your annual pension to get a larger lump sum when you take your benefits.
-You can take up to 25% of the capital value of your pension benefits as a lump sum.
+You can take up to 25 per cent of the capital value of your pension benefits as a lump sum.
 For every £1 of annual pension you give up, you will receive £12 as a lump sum.

 The lump sum is usually paid tax-free but there’s a limit.
 The maximum tax-free lump sum you can take from all your UK pensions is £268,275.
 This is known as the lump sum allowance.
 If you have already taken a pension, you may have used up part of this allowance.
 A higher limit may apply if you hold lifetime allowance protection.